romasku/money-log-docs/entities.md

 # Entities

-This files specifies what entites will be there in money log app.
+This file specifies what entities will be there in the money log app.

 ## Spending

-Single (atomic) spending of money done by user.
+Single (atomic) spending of money done by the user.
 The "building block" for statistics.

 ### Fields:

 - name - simple string that describes spending
-- amount - amount of money spent
+- amount - the amount of money spent
-- datetime - moment when spending have happened.
+- date - a day when spending has happened.
-- duration - time interval duration payed by this spending.
+- duration - time interval duration paid by this spending.
 Empty if not applicable.
-This will change how statistics is calculated: for example, payment for year suscription will by divided by 12 for single month stats.
+This will change how statistics are calculated: for example, payment for year subscription will be divided by 12 for single month stats. entry.
-- template - `Template` used to create spending.
-Empty if user customized entry.
-- categories - list of categories this spending belongs.
+- category - list of categories this spending belongs to.
-- description - any additional info added by user.
-- structured info - some additional json-like data with format specified by template.
+- structured info - some additional JSON-like data with format specified by the template.

 ## Category

-Label that can be added to spending to allow aggregated stats.
+A label that can be added to spending to allow aggregated stats.
-Note that because single spending can belong to multiple categories.
+Note that because single spending always belongs to one category.
-This allows to divide spending in groups by different dimensions, for example by purporse and by person who did it (for family logs).

 ### Fields: